Ticks are back, watch out for bites and the diseases they transmit to humans – breaking latest news-breakinglatest.news-Breaking Latest News

 Tips to avoid tick bites

-In order not to run into a mint, it is good to follow some tips: walk on paths, away from tall grass and bushes; dress appropriately (long pants, long-sleeved shirt, closed shoes, hat); prefer light clothing to make ticks more easily identifiable; apply insect repellent products to areas not protected by clothing; do not get too close to the animals that can be encountered while walking in the mountains; upon returning from a trip, inspect clothes and the whole body for ticks; protect pet dogs with collars containing acaricides. only a few days ago the report of a young hiker bitten by about thirty ticks in the Belluno area.
+In order not to run into a tick, it is good to follow some advice: walk on paths, away from tall grass and bushes; dress appropriately (long pants, long-sleeved shirt, closed shoes, hat); prefer light clothing to make ticks easier to identify; apply insect repellent products to areas not protected by clothing; do not get too close to the animals that can be encountered while walking in the mountains; upon returning from a trip, inspect clothes and the whole body for ticks; protect pet dogs with collars containing acaricides.
+It’s only a few days ago that a young hiker was reported bitten by about thirty ticks in the Belluno area.

 What to do if you are bitten by a tick

-If you are bitten by an important tick, do not crush it because doing so could inoculate its bacteria directly into the skin of the bitten person.
+If you are bitten by a tick, it is important not to crush it because doing so could inoculate its bacteria directly into the skin of the bitten person.
 Here’s how to proceed:

 1) Remove the tick very gently, possibly with tweezers.
 The parasite must be grabbed by the headas close to the skin as possible.

-2) If you have removed the tick, but the head has remained attached, try to remove it with a sterile needle (operating as for removing a splinter).
+2) If you have removed the tick, but the head is still attached, try to remove it with a sterile needle (operating as for removing a splinter).

 3) Disinfect the area and keep her under observation for a month.